Skip to main content

 Create a policy file

-The policy file defines which certificate profiles exist and which hosts are allowed to request each one.
+The policy file defines which certificate profiles exist and which hosts may request each one.
 Create /etc/certplane/policy.yml:

 policy.yml